wking-io/Fluture/README.md

 The Future constructor.
 Creates a new instance of Future by taking a single parameter `fork`: A function which takes two callbacks.
-Both are continuations for an asynchronous computation.
+Both are continuations for an asynchronous operation.
 The first is `reject`, commonly abbreviated to `rej`.
 The second `resolve`, which abbreviates to `res`.
-The `fork` function is expected to call `rej` once an error occurs, or `res` with the result of the asynchronous computation.
+The `fork` function is expected to call `rej` once an error occurs, or `res` with the result of the asynchronous operation.

 ```js
 const eventualThing = Future((rej, res) => {